linfordlee14/smartbiz/DEVPOST_SUBMISSION.md

 **The AI CFO for South African Entrepreneurs**

 ## 💡 Inspiration
-Small business owners in South Africa face a perfect storm of challenges: navigating complex SARS tax regulations, maintaining strict VAT compliance, and making informed financial decisions—all while lacking the resources to hire a dedicated CFO.
+Small business owners in South Africa face a perfect storm of challenges: navigating complex SARS tax regulations, maintaining strict VAT compliance, and making informed financial decisions-all while lacking the resources to hire a dedicated CFO.
 We saw an opportunity to democratize financial expertise through AI.

 ## 🎯 What it does
 SmartBiz SA is a secure, AI-powered financial management platform that acts as your virtual CFO: